Foundation Diet and Health

 A daily intake of 15 ml of walnut oil, as an addition to the diabetic diet, has a positive effect on the clinical picture of patients with type 2 diabetes and additional hyperlipidemia.
 It appears to reduce total cholesterol, LDL cholesterol and triglycerides as well as the ratio of the first two.
 4 Type 2 diabetes mellitus often correlates with hyperlipidemia (also known as hyperlipoproteinemia).
 5

 Polyphenols such as gallic acid in walnut oil have a strong antioxidant effect.
 They also enhance the antioxidant effect of other ingredients such as tocopherol.
 This effect prevents oxidative stress caused by excess reactive oxygen species (ROS).
 Oxidative damage is suspected of causing chronic diseases such as arteriosclerosis or cancer.
-Polyphenols and their conversion products in the cell (metabolites) also appear to influence the health of the intestinal microbiome by promoting the growth of beneficial bacteria and hindering pathogens.
+Polyphenols and their conversion products in the cell also influence the health of the intestinal microbiome by promoting the growth of beneficial bacteria and reducing pathogens.
 3

 Dangers - Intolerances - Side effects